A marketing plan is the strategy a business uses to get its products or services in front of its target customer.

 One mistake marketers make when creating a marketing plan?
 Going overboard with assumptions.
-The end result is a marketing plan that doesn’t result in revenue.
+The end result is a marketing strategy that doesn't actually result in revenue.

 Be on the lookout for overconfidence bias rearing its head here.
-While data won't give you a foolproof plan, every assumption is one more bit of uncertainty you’re folding in.
+While data won't give you a foolproof plan, every assumption is one more bit of uncertainty you're folding into your marketing goals.
 If an amazing plan has a 40% chance of holding up to real-world scenarios, one without much rigor—and lots of assumptions—might hold up 10% of the time.
 Is that really worth planning for?

-Consult your buyer personas to get as much information as you can about the person buying your products, from demographic data (location, age, and income level) to the channels they use to discover new products.
+Consult your customer segments and buyer personas to get as much information as you can about the person buying your products, from demographic data (location, age, and income level) to the channels they use to discover new products.

 Be careful not to confuse this with your target audience.
 Children would be the target audience of a toy brand; parents are the buyer persona.

-Run a SWOT analysis to uncover your competitor’s strengths, weaknesses, opportunities, and threats.
-Remind yourself of the business’ or product’s unique selling proposition (USP).
-Tailor your marketing plan around each.
+Finally, run a SWOT analysis to uncover your strengths, weaknesses, opportunities, and threats relative to your competitors.
+Remind yourself of your unique selling proposition (USP).
+Tailor your marketing plan around key takeaways from these.